ZaUtre/zautre.com/_projects/samsoe-samsoe.md

 ---
 layout: project
 title: Samsoe Samsoe E-commerce Platform
-subtitle: SFCC Implementation for Global Fashion Brand
+subtitle: SFCC Maintenance & Enhancement
 permalink: /projects/samsoe-samsoe/
 featured: true
-image: /assets/images/projects/samsoe-samsoe-hero.jpg
+image: /assets/images/projects/samsoe-samsoe.png
 client: Samsoe Samsoe
 industry: Fashion Retail
-challenge: Samsoe Samsoe needed a robust, scalable e-commerce platform to support their international expansion while delivering a premium shopping experience that reflected their Scandinavian design aesthetic.
+challenge: Samsoe Samsoe needed a reliable partner to take over their SFCC platform maintenance from their previous integrator with minimal disruption to their global operations.
-solution: We implemented a custom Salesforce Commerce Cloud solution with Adyen payment integration, enhanced OMS data flows, and Google reCAPTCHA for security, creating a seamless online shopping experience for their global customers.
-results: The new platform delivered a 35% increase in conversion rate, 28% growth in average order value, and supported successful expansion into five new international markets.
-testimonial: Zautre's technical knowledge was impressive.
-They showed great understanding of our business requirements and delivered a solution that exceeded our expectations.
+solution: We executed a seamless transition to full site maintenance within just one month and continued adding valuable new features including inriver PIM integration.
+results: We achieved zero downtime during the maintenance transition and subsequently improved platform performance and convertion rate
+testimonial: Zautre's seamless takeover of our platform maintenance in just one month was impressive.
+Their continuous enhancements and reliable support have made them a trusted technology partner.
-testimonial_author: E-commerce Manager
+testimonial_author: Javier Artal
 testimonial_position: Samsoe Samsoe
 services:
-  - SFCC Development
+  - SFCC Managed Services
+  - inriver PIM Integration
-  - Adyen Payment Integration
+  - Adyen Payment Enhancement
   - OMS Enhancement
   - Security Implementation
 technologies:
   - Salesforce Commerce Cloud
   - SFRA
   - Adyen
-  - Google reCAPTCHA
+  - inriver PIM
   - REST APIs
 categories:
   - sfcc
   - integrations
+  - maintenance
 ---

 ## Project Overview

-Samsoe Samsoe, a renowned international fashion brand known for their contemporary Scandinavian designs, partnered with Zautre to transform their digital commerce experience.
-The brand needed a robust e-commerce solution that could support their global growth ambitions while delivering an exceptional customer experience aligned with their premium brand positioning.

-## The Challenge in Detail

-Samsoe Samsoe faced several challenges with their existing e-commerce infrastructure:

-- **International Expansion Limitations**: Their previous platform struggled to support multi-currency, multi-language, and region-specific requirements necessary for global expansion.
-- **Performance Issues**: Site speed and stability were concerns, particularly during high-traffic sales periods.
-- **Limited Payment Options**: The existing payment solution didn't support the diverse payment methods preferred in different international markets.
-- **Order Management Complexity**: Manual processes were required to reconcile order data across systems, leading to inefficiencies.
-- **Evolving Security Requirements**: The platform needed enhanced protection against increasing bot attacks and fraudulent activities.

-## Our Technical Solution

-### SFCC Platform Implementation

-We designed and implemented a comprehensive Salesforce Commerce Cloud solution tailored specifically for Samsoe Samsoe's requirements:

-- **Custom SFRA Development**: Built on Salesforce's Reference Architecture with customizations to align with the brand's specific needs
-- **Multi-site Management**: Created a streamlined approach for managing multiple international storefronts from a single admin interface
-- **Responsive Design Implementation**: Ensured a consistent, premium shopping experience across all devices
-- **Performance Optimization**: Implemented caching strategies, image optimization, and code efficiency improvements for fast page loads

-### Adyen Payment Integration

-To support Samsoe Samsoe's international growth, we implemented a sophisticated Adyen payment solution:

-- **Multi-currency Support**: Enabled seamless transactions in multiple currencies
-- **Localized Payment Methods**: Integrated region-specific payment options to improve conversion in different markets
-- **Tokenization**: Implemented secure card storage for returning customers, enhancing the checkout experience
-- **Fraud Prevention**: Configured Adyen's risk management tools to protect the business while minimizing false declines

-### OMS Data Flow Enhancement

-We improved the Order Management System data flows to increase efficiency and visibility:

-- **Real-time Synchronization**: Developed custom APIs to ensure order data flowed seamlessly between systems
-- **Automated Reconciliation**: Eliminated manual processes through automated data matching and validation
-- **Enhanced Reporting**: Created comprehensive dashboards for better visibility into order status and fulfillment metrics
-- **Exception Handling**: Implemented robust processes to identify and resolve data discrepancies automatically

-### Security Implementation

-To protect customer data and prevent fraud, we implemented several security measures:

-- **Google reCAPTCHA Integration**: Deployed advanced bot protection while maintaining a seamless user experience
-- **Data Encryption**: Implemented end-to-end encryption for sensitive customer information
-- **Secure Checkout Flow**: Designed a checkout process compliant with PSD2 requirements including Strong Customer Authentication (SCA)
-- **Regular Security Audits**: Established a protocol for ongoing security assessment and updates

-## Results & Impact

-The implementation of the new SFCC platform had significant positive impacts on Samsoe Samsoe's business:

-- **35% Increase in Conversion Rate**: The improved user experience and localized payment options drove substantial conversion improvements
-- **28% Growth in Average Order Value**: Enhanced product discovery and streamlined checkout helped increase basket sizes
-- **Successful Market Expansion**: The platform supported successful launches in five new international markets
-- **60% Reduction in Order Processing Time**: Improved OMS data flows dramatically increased operational efficiency
-- **99.9% Uptime**: Even during major sale events, the platform maintained exceptional stability
-- **90% Decrease in Fraud-related Issues**: The security measures effectively protected against fraudulent activities while minimizing impacts on legitimate customers

-## Looking Forward

-Following the successful implementation, Zautre continues to partner with Samsoe Samsoe, providing ongoing optimization and new feature development to support their evolving e-commerce strategy.
-Current initiatives include enhancing personalization capabilities and implementing conversational commerce solutions to further elevate the customer experience.
+Samsoe Samsoe, a renowned international fashion brand known for their contemporary Scandinavian designs, partnered with Zautre to take over the maintenance and enhancement of their existing Salesforce Commerce Cloud platform.
+What began as a maintenance transition quickly evolved into a trusted long-term technology partnership.

+## The Challenge

+Samsoe Samsoe faced several critical challenges:

+- **Maintenance Transition Risk**: They needed to switch from their previous integrator with zero disruption to business operations
+- **Platform Performance Issues**: The existing implementation had speed and stability concerns, particularly during high-traffic periods
+- **Product Information Management**: Inefficient PIM processes were slowing down time-to-market for new products
+- **International Expansion Support**: Their growing global presence required enhanced multi-currency and multi-language capabilities

+## Our Solution

+### Seamless Maintenance Transition

+We executed a smooth transition to become Samsoe Samsoe's dedicated SFCC maintenance partner:

+- **Rapid Knowledge Acquisition**: Completed comprehensive platform knowledge transfer in just 4 weeks
+- **Zero-Downtime Transition**: Maintained 100% platform availability throughout the transition period
+- **Process Improvement**: Implemented enhanced development, testing, and deployment workflows
+- **Documentation Development**: Created robust technical documentation in parallel with the transition

+### inriver PIM Integration

+After successfully taking over maintenance, we implemented a sophisticated product information management solution:

+- **Centralized Product Data**: Created a single source of truth for all product information across markets
+- **Automated Content Workflows**: Streamlined product enrichment and publishing processes
+- **Advanced Digital Asset Management**: Enabled efficient handling of product images and media
+- **Localization Support**: Facilitated easy management of multi-language product information

+### Continuous Platform Enhancement

+We continuously improved the existing platform with new features and optimizations:

+- **Payment System Enhancement**: Refined the Adyen integration for better localized payment support
+- **Performance Optimization**: Implemented advanced caching and code efficiency improvements
+- **Enhanced Security**: Deployed reCAPTCHA, data encryption, and PSD2-compliant checkout flows
+- **OMS Data Flow Refinement**: Streamlined order management processes for operational efficiency

+## Partnership Evolution

+What began as a maintenance transition has evolved into a long-term partnership.
+Zautre now provides continuous optimization and feature development for Samsoe Samsoe, with current initiatives focused on personalization capabilities and implementing conversational commerce solutions to further enhance their customer experience.